List of unproduced Image Comics projects: Cowboy Ninja Viking film

 In 2010, Disney purchased the rights to make a film adaptation of Cowboy Ninja Viking.
 Zombieland screenwriters Paul Wernick and Rhett Reese were slated to pen the film's screenplay.
 Disney dropped the film in turnaround and Universal acquired the rights in 2012, with World War Z director Marc Forster attached to direct, and Craig Mazin attached to write the script.
 Chris Pratt was cast as the lead in November 2014.
 John Wick directors David Leitch and Chad Stahelski were in early talks to replace Forster, who left the project.
 In 2018, Michelle MacLaren was confirmed as director for the film.
 Dan Mazeau and Ryan Engle were brought on board to work on the screenplay.
 In June, Pratt confirmed MacLaren and members of the production team were in Berlin testing actors, with filming to commence in July.
-Lter in July, Priyanka Chopra was cast in the lead female role opposite Pratt.
-The film was set to be released on June 28, 2019 but was pulled in August from its release schedule.
+Later in July, Priyanka Chopra was cast in the lead female role opposite Pratt.
+The film was set to be released on June 28, 2019, but was pulled in August from its release schedule.
 As of August 2018, it is considered in active development, the delay accommodating production scheduling and script concerns.